Dutch elm disease, oak wilt, Verticillium wilt (vascular wilt) samples

-Collect 3 small branch pieces, 1/2 inch in diameter, 4 to 6 inches long, from recently wilted branches.
-Pieces from the living sections of branches that are partially alive and partially dead are best. * DO NOT * send branches that have dried out and have a brown layer directly under the bark.
+Collect three branch pieces, 1/2 to 2 inches in diameter, 6 to 8 inches long, from recently wilted branches.
+Pieces from branches that are partially alive and partially dead are best. * DO NOT * send branches that have dried out and have a brown layer directly under the bark.

-Collect soil samples from several locations in a field to be tested for nematodes, pea/bean root rot pathogens or other soil-borne pathogens.
+Collect soil samples from several locations in a field to be tested.
 Try to collect a sample that represents the soil from all areas of the field.
 These small samples (subsamples) can be mixed together for shipment.

-For Aphanomyces race-specific testing, submit 2-3 gallons of soil per sample.
+Testing for Aphanomyces euteiches races in soils collected from alfalfa fields requires 2 gallons of soil.
 For detailed instructions on how to collect this sort of sample, as well as a submission form, see “How to Submit a Soil Sample for Aphanomyces Race Testing on Alfalfa“.

-For pea root rot testing, submit 1-2 gallons of soil per sample.
+Testing for pea/bean root rot pathogens requires 2 gallons of soil per sample.
 For detailed instructions on how to collect this sort of sample, see “How to Submit a Soil Sample for Pea/Bean Root Rot Testing“.